NewStrangeWorlds/FastChem/README.md

 >./fastchem input/config.input

 The executable must be called with the location of the main config file as a command line parameter.
 FastChem will terminate with an error message in case this file parameter is not present or the file could not be found.
 Depending on the verbose level set in the config file, FastChem will provide very detailed console outputs or be almost silent.
 With the lowest verbose level 1, FastChem will only report back critical errors, such as non-converging chemistry or pressure iterations.
+If you run FastChem on a Unix/Linux system, you can also redirect the console output to a file by adding

+> \> filename

+to the command above.
+This will allow you to analyse the FastChem output more efficiently.

 ## Output files ##